-Part IV-Provide a "Statement of Nonfinancial Benefits".
-(Refer to Section III, Eligibility Information, above).
+Part IV-Provide a "Statement of Nonfinancial Benefits."
+(Refer to Section III, Eligibility Information, C. Other-Nonfinancial Benefits, above.)

-5. "Statement of Work", Form RME- 2, which identifies tasks and subtasks in detail, expected completion dates and deliverables, and RMA's substantial involvement role for the proposed project.
+- 7. "Statement of Work," Form RME- 2, which identifies tasks and subtasks in detail, expected completion dates and deliverables, and RMA's substantial involvement role for the proposed project. - 8.
+A completed and signed OMB Standard Form LLL, "Disclosure of Lobbying Activities." - 9.
+A completed and signed AD-1047, "Certification Regarding Debarment, Suspension and Other Responsibility Matters-Primary Covered Transactions." - 10.
+A completed and signed AD-1049, "Certification Regarding Drug-Free Workplace."

-Applications that do not include items 1-5 above will be considered incomplete and will not receive further consideration and will be rejected.
+Applications that do not include items 1-7 above will be considered incomplete, will not receive further consideration, and will be rejected.